kervinck/floyd/README.md

         given by the options, or until the `stop' command is received.
         Always show a final result using `bestmove'.
 (But: see `infinite') Command options are:
           searchmoves <move> ...
-Only search these moves ponder                  Start search in ponder mode // TODO: not implemented wtime <millis>          Time remaining on White's clock btime <millis>          Time remaining on Black's clock
+Only search these moves // TODO: not implemented ponder                  Start search in ponder mode // TODO: not implemented wtime <millis>          Time remaining on White's clock btime <millis>          Time remaining on Black's clock